-Wizards of the Coast officially released its new Magic: The Gathering set, Theros: Beyond Death, on Jan.
-24, and within the set are several singles that players can cash in for a quick buck.
+Wizards of the Coast officially released the Magic: The Gathering set, Theros: Beyond Death, on Jan.
+24. The set features a number of singles that have retained their value.

 Uro, Titan of Nature’s Wrath